-The metallic soaps of divalent (2+) metal ions are well known to be only sparingly soluble in water (Nora and Koenen, 2012).
-A number of studies of the solubility of various divalent metallic soaps show the lead(2+) soaps typically dissociate in water to release lead(2+) ions and fatty acids in the form of carboxylate mono-anions.
-These studies also clearly demonstrate that the water solubility of metallic soaps decreases as the length of the fatty acid carbon chain increases.
+The metal soaps of divalent (2+) metal ions are well known to be only sparingly soluble in water (Nora and Koenen, 2012).
+A number of studies of the solubility of various divalent metal soaps show the lead(2+) soaps typically dissociate in water to form lead(2+) ions and fatty acids in the form of carboxylate mono-anions.
+These studies also clearly demonstrate that the water solubility of metal soaps decreases as the length of the fatty acid carbon chain increases.
 Additionally, these studies have shown that the lead(2+) salts are typically the least soluble of the divalent metal salts of fatty acids (Hunter and Liss, 1976; Mauchauffee, et al., 2008).

-Solubility products ($K{sp}s$), which are a quantitative measure of the position of the solubility equilibrium, are available for lead dioctanoate, lead didecanoate and lead dilaurate (Hunter and Liss, 1976; Mauchauffee, et al., 2008).
+No quantitative water solubility data have been identified for the chemicals in this group.
+However solubility products ($K{sp}s$), which are a quantitative measure of the position of the solubility equilibrium, are available for lead dioctanoate (CAS RN 7319-86-0), lead didecanoate (CAS RN 15773-52-1) and lead dilaurate (CAS RN 15773-55-4) (Hunter and Liss, 1976; Mauchauffee, et al., 2008).
 All measurements were obtained at an ionic strength of 0.1 M (NaCl).
 The values for lead dioctanoate and lead didecanoate (a) were obtained at 20°C, while those for lead didecanoate (b) and lead dilaurate were obtained at 25°C. The concentrations of lead(2+) ions at saturation (at 20°C) for lead dioctanoate and lead didecanoate (a) were reported by the authors (Mauchauffee, et al., 2008).
-The lead(2+) ion concentrations at saturation (at 25°C) for lead didecanoate (b) and lead dilaurate were calculated using an activity coefficient of 0.586 M, as used in the original study (Hunter and Liss, 1976):
+The lead(2+) ion concentration at saturated (at 25°C) for lead didecanoate (b) and lead dilaurate were calculated using an activity coefficient of 0.586 M, as used in the original study (Hunter and Liss, 1976):